LuckyDuckTx/MMM-BambuLabNotify/README.md

 ### Credits

 - Created using ChatGPT 5.0 (OpenAI)
-- Module inspired and tested by rwlongtx.
+- Module inspired and tested by LuckyDuckTx.
 ---